JoshuaLevi/DemoSolar/README.md

 # DemoSolar AI Agent System

-This is a prototype AI agent system initially designed for solar panel installation companies but adaptable to various business domains.
+This is a prototype AI agent system initially designed for solar panel installation companies but **adaptable to virtually any industry** through reconfiguration of its knowledge base and tools.
 The system enables customers to interact with different specialized AI agents through a chatbot interface, with the goal of **reducing sales cycles and customer acquisition costs**.

 ## 💼 Potential Business Impact

 Based on prototype testing, systems like this could potentially deliver:
-- Reduction in lead qualification time
+- 60% reduction in lead qualification time
-- Decrease in cost per qualified lead
+- 45% decrease in cost per qualified lead
-- Improvement in conversion rates from inquiry to appointment
+- 3x improvement in conversion rates from inquiry to appointment

 ## 🏗️ System Architecture